mokhosh/laravel-reporter/README.md

 return Reporter::report($users)->download()->pdf(); // download, aka attachment
 ```
 ### Styles and Transforms
+If you don't pass a filter, `Reporter` will use your database columns to create its table.
-You can filter the columns like this
+But if you use a filter, you can use any `accessor` on your model, and you can filter out some columns like this
 ```php
 $filter = [
     'id',